 Posted: Tue 15th Nov 2022

-Back in June, Enterprise Nation and partners Aviva and TSB launched the Sustainable Small Business Awards to celebrate those small businesses that are making an effort to be more sustainable.
+Back in June, Enterprise Nation and partners launched the Sustainable Small Business Awards to celebrate those small businesses that are making an effort to be more sustainable.

 The awards formed part of Plan it with Purpose, a programme that supports small and medium-sized businesses to better understand environmental and social issues in the UK.
 After a large number of impressive entries, the winners were selected.

 In this webinar, the award-winners share their experiences of how they've embedded sustainability in their businesses.
 They also talk about their ideas of best practice and some of the business challenges they've been able to overcome.

 More about the winners

 Y.O.U Underwear: Winner of the Sustainable Scale-up Award

 Y.O.U Underwear's mission is to prove that business – and fashion – can be a force for good.
 They make soft, stylish, organic cotton underwear for men, women and girls that lets you look good, feel good and do good.

 It's an award-winning sustainable fashion brand with a difference – a goal of improving access to education for women and girls by donating underwear.

 Fashion for Future: Winner of the Sustainable Next Generation Award